 I decided I wouldn’t fall for it this year.
 I don’t want to get sucked into all the fall cuteness that always includes pumpkins.
 Maybe I’ll go back to them next year.
 But for now, I’m trying something new.

-So I took a trip to the dollar tree and found a few faux flowers perfect for a fall centerpiece.
+So I took a trip to the Dollar Tree and found a few faux flowers perfect for a fall centerpiece.

 See, not bad for faux flowers!

 I love the Dollar Tree.
 Sadly though, My Dollar Tree has a very small faux flower section.
 But you know what?
-With some patience and a little digging past the not so good looking flowers, I was able to find those pretty flowers you see up on top.
+With some patience and a little digging past the not so good looking flowers, I was able to find those pretty flowers you see up top.
 So don’t get discouraged if your Dollar Tree is also tiny.
 With some patience, I’m sure you can find something too!